Azure Load Balancer

 Health

-The Azure Load Balancer - Health dashboard provides details like total failed requests, failures by operation, health probe status trend, and unhealthy backends.
+The Azure Load Balancer - Health dashboard provides details like total failed requests, failures by operation, health probe status trends, and unhealthy backends.

 Use this dashboard to: